thaibirding.com by Nick Upton

 Birding Highlights

 There are so many birding highlights here it is difficult to know where to start.
-Javan Frogmouths regularly nest near the headquarters, making it probably the easiest place in the country to see this species.
-Bat Hawks also have a conveniently viewable nest from almost the same spot providing two fabulous species within a few minutes of your arrival.
+However, probably the most stand-out group of birds here are the hornbills; probably some of the most memorable birds in the country.
+At the Bala sector there are a good number of hornbill species that are regularly seen with the impressive Rhinoceros Hornbill being a fairly common bird.
 Hornbills are a constant feature at this location, and for me are among the most memorable birds in the whole country.
 Rhinoceros, Helmeted, Wrinkled, Bushy-crested, White-crowned, Wreathed and Plain-pouched Hornbills can all be seen in the vicinity of HQ, with Great and Black Hornbills present too.

 Chestnut-naped Forktail is another species that draws birders to this location, with views almost guaranteed.
 The lowland forest in this region is also the home of some of the most elusive and sought after ground dwelling species; Garnet Pitta, Giant Pitta and Rail-babbler have all been seen in recent years.